gabadabaduu/gabadabaduuu/README.md

 - :seedling: Exploring Machine learning a Principals of AI.

-- :zap: In my free time; I love to play music, Knitting, Working out and taking my coursera classes on new programming languages.
+- :zap: In my free time; I love to play music, Knitting, Working out and taking my coursera classes on new programming languages and attending weekend classes at the investigative Robotics Club at my college🏫.

+- 🚀: Right now, I'm interested in learning about Swift, continuing my learning about mobile development and robotics along with aritificial inteligence.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Gabriela-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/gabriela-luigi-b51897212)